ashlab11/generalization/README.md

-Work for "Stability and Generalization in Looped Transformers"
+Work for "Stability and Generalization in Looped Transformers".
+This repo is majorly in-progress, and over the next week or two I'll be making a detailed README and instructions on how to use the codebase.
+At the current moment, all conducted experiments can be run with the code given, but they may be difficult to find.
+This repo was originally taken from (before substantial editing), Bansal et. al 2022's work on deep-thinking.